 The fees charged to borrowers for each new PWLB loan as well as the administrative costs of the PWLB are accounted for within the DMO's overall budget, as agreed with HM Treasury.
-In 2021-2022, the DMO received fees of £3.0 million from the PWLB's borrowers in respect of new loans issued (2020-2021: £1.0 million).
-This included fees of less than £0.1 million in relation to loans advanced on behalf of the UK Infrastructure Bank.
+In 2022-2023, the DMO received fees of £2.8 million from the PWLB's borrowers in respect of new loans issued (2021-2022: £3.0 million).